Vulkan Tutorial in C - 001 - Initial Setup

 #include <vulkan/vulkan_win32.h>

-It turns out windows.h must be included before vulkan_win32.h, but you don’t need it before vulkan.h.
+It turns out windows.h must be included before vulkan_win32.h, but from my tests, we don’t need it before vulkan.h.#include <vulkan/vulkan.h>

 Do I need VK_USE_PLATFORM_WIN32_KHR?